Mahir-Agarwal/ConnectX-ServerSide/README.md

 ## 📖 Overview

 **ConnectX** is a secure platform engineered to create limited-time sessions, enabling end-to-end encrypted direct peer connections via WebRTC.
-It removes the need for storing user files on the server directly—behaving purely as a dynamic "switchboard operator".
+It removes the need for storing user files on the server directly behaving purely as a dynamic "switchboard operator".

 This backend is structured using a **Spring Boot Microservices Architecture**, broken down into specific boundary contexts: API Gateway routing, Service Registry, Session Management, and WebSocket Signaling.